facebook

 And this comes without any loss of quality, as executive condominiums are full-suite condos built by private developers.

-*The maximum loan quantum is 75% of the property value
+*The maximum loan quantum is 75% of the property value.

 2. Resale price gaps are closing between executive condominiums and private condominiums

 Initially, there were complaints that the resale value of an EC would be lower than that of private condos.
 However, the gap has narrowed over the years.
-At the time of writing, the average price gap between ECs and private condos after the Minimum Occupancy Period (MOP) is around 9%.
-After privatisation, the gap narrows to around 5%.

 In addition, given that ECs are bought with government subsidies and at generally lower prices than nearby private properties, there is significant room for capital appreciation.